 Ali Abtahi is the founder and managing attorney of Abtahi Law Group.
 His practice focuses on legal and strategic advice to companies and investors in the innovative intersection of health and technology.

 Ali Abtahi’s educational and work experience is at the cross section of law and public health.
-Prior to his career in law, Mr. Abtahi obtained a Master of Science in epidemiology degree from Harvard School of Public Health.
-Mr. Abtahi is keenly interested in utilizing his education and work experience to improve public health and safety.
+Prior to his career in law, Ali obtained a Master of Science in epidemiology degree from Harvard School of Public Health.
+He is keenly interested in utilizing his education and work experience to pursue causes that improve public health and the lives of others.

 - Program on Negotiation at Harvard Law School (Certificate of Completion)

 - University of Wisconsin Law School (J.D., 2001)